eminkarakaya/Hexagon-Board-Game/README.md

    Separate movement systems were written for naval units, land units and settler units.
 (Settler units can pass through other units)
     ![image](https://github.com/eminkarakaya/Hexagon-Board-Game/assets/71080980/b19d8e29-bd8a-4cb5-b377-8feda3047932)

+   The settlers class has been created.
+Builds a city in the hexagon where it is activated.

 - Playfab was used for data storage and user login.
 - Mirror network was used for multiplayer.
 - State machine will be used for AI (not done yet)